Lockrose: Education

 Lockrose State School is a government primary (Prep-6) school for boys and girls at 17 Zabel Road (27.4936°S 152.4601°E).
 In 2017, the school had an enrolment of 64 students with 5 teachers and 9 non-teaching staff (5 full-time equivalent).

-There is no secondary school in Lockrose.
-The nearest secondary school is in Lowood, with others in Rosewood, Laidley and Gatton.
+There are no secondary schools in Lockrose.
+The nearest government secondary school is Lowood State High School in Lowood to the north-east.

 Amenities

 Services are held at the Green Pastures Lutheran Church in Zabel Road each Sunday.
 There is a cemetery behind the church.